AndreasLoukakis/rt-ng/day2-content.md

 The app-main component, just needs to include `<router-outlet></router-outlet>` in the right place.
 But when we include it, you'll notice there's something wrong... since we're using the router outlet in ui-shell, we need to import angular router in the module.
 We'll talk about module dependencies and imports strategy later on, when we start dealing with lazy loaded modules and things get a little more complex in this aspect.

 Just a little clean up in the html to remove unnecessary content and we are ready.
 We now have a shell, ready to render any route in the app-main comonent!

+## Creating our first feature: Inbox

+Our inbox will be a classic MiTOS inbox, with a list of applications that might have different layout semantics (eg different backgound for x type of application).
+We also need them to be expandable, and display some extra info (we will ignore other common features, like pagination, filters etc).

+Inbox will be rendered in it's own url, have it's own logic and components so it's  a good candidate for a lazy loaded module.

+Let's do that, create an inbox wraper to see the differences of a lazy loaded module and then discuss about how we should structure it's pieces.